-The Review Board's definition intended "to identify comprehensively the range of reasonably related records to the assassination of President Kennedy and investigations undertaken in its aftermath," and "to aid in the consistent, effective, and efficient implementation of the JFK Act and establish procedures for including assassination records the in JFK Assassination Records Collection established by Congress and housed at College NARA's facility Park.
+The Review Board's definition intended "to identify comprehensively the range of reasonably related records to the assassination of President Kennedy and investigations undertaken in its aftermath," and "to aid in the consistent, effective, and efficient implementation of the JFK Act and to establish procedures for including assassination records the in JFK Assassination Records Collection established by Congress and housed at College NARA's facility in Park.
 Maryland."xviii

-- (a) An assassination record includes, but is not limited to, all records, public and private, regardless of how labeled or identified. describe, that document, report on, analyze, interpret activities, persons, or events reasonably related to the assassination President John F. Kennedy and investigations inquiries into the assassination. - (b) An assassination record further includes, without limitation: - (1) All records as defined in Sec.
-3(2) of the JFK Act; - (2) All records collected by or segregated by all federal, state, and local government agencies in conjunction with any investigation or analysis of or inquiry into the assassination of President Kennedy (for example, any intra-agency investigation or a.
-Scope of assassination record. xix The Board ultimately determined that any records that were "reasonably related" to the assassination would be assassination records.
+(a) An assassination record includes, but is not limited to, all records, public and private, regardless of how labeled or identified. describe, that document. report on, analyze, or interpret activities, persons, or events reasonably related the assassination to of President John F. Kennedy and investigations of or inquiries into the assassination.

+(b) An assassination record further includes, without limitation:

+(1) All records as defined in Sec.
+3(2) of the JFK Act;

+(2) All records collected by or segregated by all federal, state, and local government agencies in conjunction with any investigation or analysis of or inquiry into the assassination of President Kennedy (for example, any intra-agency investigation or a.
+Scope of assassination record.xix The Board ultimately determined that any records that were "reasonably related" to the assassination would be assassination records.
 The Review Board believed that its mandate from Congress was to assemble all materials reasonably related to the assassination in the JFK Collection.

-Section 1400.1 of the Board's final definition of "assassination record" reads as follows, analysis of or inquiry into the assassination: inter-agency communication regarding the assassination; any request by the House Committee Select Assassinations collect to documents and other materials; or any inter- or intra-agency collection segregation of documents and other materials):
+Section 1400.1 of the Board's final definition of "assassination record" reads as follows, analysis of or inquiry into the assassination; any inter-agency communication regarding the assassination; any request by the House Committee Select on Assassinations to collect documents and other materials; or any inter- or intra-agency collection or segregation of documents and other materials):